Use the Online Network If You Can: Towards Fast and Stable Reinforcement Learning: Conclusion

 \subsubsection{Acknowledgments}

-This work was funded by the German Federal Ministry of Education and Research (BMBF) (Project: 01IS22078).
-This work was also funded by Hessian.ai through the project `The Third Wave of Artificial Intelligence – 3AI’ by the Ministry for Science and Arts of the state of Hessen.
-The authors gratefully acknowledge the scientific support and HPC resources provided by the Erlangen National High Performance Computing Center (NHR@FAU) of the Friedrich-Alexander-Universität Erlangen-Nürnberg (FAU) under the NHR project b187cb.
+The authors would like to thank Daniel Palenicek and Florian Vogt for their valuable support in conducting the study on CrossQ+WN~\citep{palenicek2025scalingoff}.
+This work was funded by Hessian.AI through the project ’The Third Wave of Artificial Intelligence – 3AI’ by the Ministry for Science and Arts of the state of Hessen.
+This work was also funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy (EXC-3057/1 ’Reasonable Artificial Intelligence’, Project No. 533677015).
+Calculations for this research were conducted on the Lichtenberg high-performance computer and the Intelligent Autonomous Systems (IAS) cluster at TU Darmstadt.
+Furthermore, the authors gratefully acknowledge the scientific support and HPC resources provided by the Erlangen National High Performance Computing Center (NHR@FAU) of the Friedrich-AlexanderUniversität Erlangen-Nürnberg (FAU) under the NHR project b187cb.
 NHR funding is provided by federal and Bavarian state authorities.
 NHR@FAU hardware is partially funded by the German Research Foundation (DFG) – 440719683.
-Calculations for this research were also conducted on the Lichtenberg highperformance computer of the TU Darmstadt and the Intelligent Autonomous Systems (IAS) cluster at TU Darmstadt.
+The authors also gratefully acknowledge the "Julia 2" HPC provided by the Julius-MaximiliansUniversity Würzburg.
+"Julia 2" was funded as DFG project as "Forschungsgroßgerät nach Art 91bGG" under INST 93/1145-1 FUGG.